SatyamBansal/csgoempire-bet-history-analyzer/README.md

 1. **Navigate to CSGOEmpire** and log into your account
 2. **Go to your betting history** (usually found in your profile or account section)
-3. **Look for the floating "Record Bets" button** in the top-right corner of the page
+3. **Click the extension icon** in your browser toolbar to open the popup
-4. **Click "Record Bets"** to parse and record all betting data from the current page
+4. **Click the "Record" button** in the popup to parse and record all betting data from the current page
 5. **Navigate to other pages** of your betting history (use pagination) and repeat the process
-6. **View your data** by clicking the extension icon in the browser toolbar
+6. **View your data** in the popup or click "Details" for the full analytics dashboard

 ### CSGOEmpire Specific Instructions